How to Win the Battle of Words with your Teen

 — Ralph Waldo Emerson

 For years now I’ve puzzled over this quote taped to the inside of my spice cupboard, alongside other inspirations.
 I’ve always liked it, but now it’s starting to make sense too.
+It’s a call to action of course, but one that demands thoughtful, precise response — nothing sloppy.
+In the last few weeks, humans young and old, from all walks, here and abroad, have shown me that they know what to do with this time.
+It’s heartening.

 Sober Reflections from the Dance Floor